ThinkEQ/assembly-solutions-ltd/src/pages/product/trailer-wiring-loom.md

     column:
       title: Fast & Flexible Lead Times
       text: >-
-        In this fast paced world that we live in, we have adapted our processes and set up our production lines so that we can offer a fast and competitive lead time.
+        In this fast paced world that we live in, we have adapted our [wiring loom](www.assembly-solutions.com/wiring-loom) processes and set up our
+        production lines so that we can offer a fast and competitive lead time.

         Whilst we know it can be tempting to keep wiring looms ‘in-house’, we find many customers out-source these items to give their design and development engineers more time to spend on future projects and products.